Surface of the Earth Poster, Revised March 2000

 - Australian Surveying and Land Information Group, Canberra, ACT, Australia

 - University College London, UK

 - DLR-German Remote Sensing Data Center, Oberpfaffenhofen, Germany

-- NOAA National Geophysical Data Center, Boulder, Colorado, USA
+- NOAA National Geophysical Data Center (now the National Centers for Environmental Information), Boulder, Colorado, USA

 - USGS EROS Data Center, Sioux Falls, South Dakota, USA

-For more information about bathymetry, topography, and relief data and products available from NGDC, please try URL: http://www.ngdc.noaa.gov/mgg/bathymetry/relief.html We offer posters, slide sets, and digital global relief data on CD-ROM.
-For close-up on-line viewing and download of images related to this poster, please check the on-line 2-minute relief image viewing page.
+More information about bathymetry, topography, and relief data and products.
+We offer posters, images, and digital global relief data on CD-ROM.
+For close-up online viewing and download of images related to this poster, please check the online 2-minute relief image viewing page.